Tomn94/Subtle-Subtitles/README.md

 ## Release notes
 ###v1.5 · ??/06/2016
+>- Keyboard shortcuts support while searching
+>- Table Action on search rows (export)
+>- Fix encoding in some languages (Russian)
+>- Different settings pane for languages
-> Warning if IAP are disabled
+>- Warning if IAP are disabled

 ###v1.4 · 03/06/2016
 > Subtle Subtitles has found many users, thank you all!